Project Update(This site last updated November 09, 2017)

 For each of these areas, environmental studies are required by the Federal Highway Administration (FHWA) as part of the National Environmental Policy Act of 1969 (NEPA).
 NEPA ensures that proper study of potential human, cultural, and natural environmental impacts is conducted for each alternative under consideration.
 The studies describe the impact of the proposed US 113 alternatives, as well as ways to minimize and mitigate negative environmental impacts.

 The Georgetown Area Environmental Assessment (EA) was completed in 2012.
 The EA contains the environmental analysis of the Refined On-Alignment Recommended Preferred Alternative that DelDOT announced in June 2007.
-Approval by the Federal Highway Administration (FHWA) with a Finding Of No Significant Impact (FONSI) on the natural and human environment is pending.
-The issuance of a FONSI by FHWA will conclude the environmental process for the Georgetown Area.
+Approval by the Federal Highway Administration (FHWA) with a Finding Of No Significant Impact (FONSI) on the natural and human environment was issued on March 28, 2014.
+The issuance of a FONSI by FHWA concludes the environmental process for the Georgetown Area.
 Elements of the Refined On-Alignment Alternative will transition into preliminary engineering as funding becomes available.